ghallsimpsons/pyEagle/README.md

 board.draw()
 ```

 That's it!
-Now import myOutFile.src to Eagle using
+Now import myOutFile.scr to Eagle using
 `File->Execute Script...` and watch Eagle do its magic.